- Why You Need to Gear Up Now for Summer Programs - January 17, 2018

 Generally, no. Colleges are legally prohibited from releasing this type of information about students under FERPA.
 In addition to this legal protection, some colleges maintain “sanctuary campuses” on which college administrators, security, and other employees explicitly do not cooperate with immigration officials who are investigating their students.

 There is no national law that governs this issue, so it’s up to state laws (for state schools) and individual colleges’ policies.
 A handful of colleges explicitly prohibit undocumented students, while some others offer special options meant to support and help undocumented students.
-Among state schools, some offer in-state tuition to residents of that state who aren’t U.S. citizens; others don’t.
+Among state schools, some offer in-state tuition to residents of that state who aren’t U.S. citizens while others don’t.

 The DACA program, or Deferred Action for Childhood Arrivals, is a program that grants protected status to certain undocumented students who were brought to the U.S. as children.
 Since the DACA program began in 2012, some colleges have begun requiring undocumented students to be enrolled in this program, which is called having DACA status.